Commentary on The Vegetarian by Han Kang, translated from the Korean by Deborah Smith (New York: Hogarth Press, 2015)

 “It was early in the morning, still dark.
 Driven by a strange compulsion, I pulled back the blanket covering my wife.
 I fumbled in the pitch-black darkness, but there was no watery blood, no ripped intestines. … my wife was unnaturally silent.
 I felt an odd trembling inside myself, and reached out with my index finger to touch her philtrum.
 She was alive.” (p.57)

 Such strange, childish language, except for the erudite “philtrum,” and rather redundant phrasing—for example, “pitch-black darkness. “watery blood.”
-Why would Yeong-hye put up with such an uninteresting husband, who had no feeling of love for her and did not have a clue about her nature?
+Why would Yeong-hye put up with such an uninteresting, uncaring husband, who had no feeling of love for her and did not have deep curiosity about her changing nature?
 She was a mystery to him and had become a mystery to the whole family by her daring acts of willful disobedience and rejection of their demands upon her.
-Her radical desire for refuge from the cruel people in her life made her take extreme measures to fade into Nature.
+Her radical desire for refuge from the cruel people in her life made her take extreme measures to fade into otherness of Nature.

 So she seems to thwart society by turning into a vegetarian.
 Uncanny?
 It did not seem so to me in the words of first-person narrator, Mr. Cheong.
 This can happen without a great disruption to the marriage of sensible people.
 However, he was intolerant of his wife in many ways.
 But why, I asked myself, this appalling degree of rejection?
 The inimical and violent rejection the young wife, Yeong-hye, receives for her change of heart regarding diet and nutrition is almost beyond plausibility.
 Why would her family, her husband Mr. Cheong, her father, mother, sister and brother, in these modern times, vehemently deny her the change to vegetarianism or, essentially what her change is, to vegan-hood?
 Changing into a vegetarian is certainly not as radical, nor surreal, as Gregor Samsa’s changing into a giant beetle, as in Franz Kafka’s The Metamorphosis.
 However, Yeong-hye does take a radical turn of mind in retreating from human carnality toward actually wanting to become vegetal–a flower, a plant, or a tree.